Hiking in the Bavarian Alps at Salzbergwerk Berchtesgaden

 6. Eagle’s Nest

-On the car radio they roll their r’s, when we drive into Bavaria or Bayern in German.
-After Ingolstadt we pass the weirdest bare fields with rows of thousands of poles connected with suspended wires.
+On the car radio, they roll their r’s when we drive into Bavaria or Bayern in German.
+After Ingolstadt, we pass the weirdest bare fields with rows of thousands of poles connected with suspended wires.
 The quaint fields seem to continue for miles, and then it dawns on me that it is HOPS cultivation!
-As it appears the crop has just been harvested.
-It is among other things for the massive beer production for the long-established Bavarian ‘Oktoberfest’ in Munich just north of the Bavarian Alps.
+As it appears, the crop has just been harvested.
+The hops contribute to the massive beer production for the long-established Bavarian ‘Oktoberfest’ in Munich, north of the Bavarian Alps.

-The old village Aschheim north of Munich is a convenient stop on the way to get a touch of local atmosphere.
-Original farms dot the main street, some still functioning and others turned into different businesses and purposes like hotels, shops and even a distillery or Brennerei.
-Just as we pass one of the farms, the farmer returns from the field work on a seemingly outdated tractor, dressed in Lederhosen which is the traditional, knee-long leather garment.
+The old village Aschheim, north of Munich, is a convenient stop to get a touch of the local atmosphere.
+Original farms dot the main street, some still functioning, and others turned into different businesses and purposes like hotels, shops and even a distillery or Brennerei.
+Just as we pass one of the farms, the farmer returns from the fieldwork on a seemingly outdated tractor, dressed in Lederhosen, the traditional, knee-long leather garment.

 In the morning we get ready for a hike above the enchanting Lake Königssee.
 Setting out from the village Schönau am Königssee at the side of the lake nearest the alpine ski resort, we are again reminded of the Tyrolean culture.
 We pass a street of stands and shops abounding with Bavarian costumes or Tracht: Lederhosen and Dirndl (the women’s colourful Tyrolean dresses with a close-fitting bodice, worn in Austria and Bavaria), beer mugs as well as bath salts and salt crystals from the salt mine Salzbergwerk Berchtesgaden.

-The mountain village has a rich history centered around the Salzbergwerk Berchtesgaden salt mining activities throughout the years at various nearby locations.
-Already back in the 12th century salt mining started in Berchtesgaden.
-After the white gold ore was discovered, it soon became a valuable source and the economic backbone of the small community.
+The mountain village has a rich history centred around the Salzbergwerk Berchtesgaden salt mining activities.
+Already back in the 12th century, salt mining started in Berchtesgaden.
+After the discovery of the white gold ore, it soon became a valuable source and the economic backbone of the small community.

-With time it got more industrialised, and in 1817 a handy brine pipeline was built.
-It was such an ingenious construction that it uninterruptedly continued to function until 1927.
-Since then it has been exchanged with considerable bronze pumps that successfully draw out the brine.
-Still today it is a perfectly active salt mine!
+Over time, it was more industrialised, and a handy brine pipeline was built in 1817.
+It was such an ingenious construction that it uninterruptedly continued functioning until 1927.
+Since then, it has been exchanged with considerable bronze pumps that successfully draw out the brine.
+Still today, it is a perfectly active salt mine!

-That the white gold industry absolutely still plays an important role in Berchtesgaden, do we definitely not doubt when seeing the various salt products in the village shops.
+The white gold industry still plays a significant role in Berchtesgaden, no doubt when seeing the various salt products in the village shops.
 The fragile, pinkish salt crystals dominate everywhere.

-The Lake Königssee appears enticingly green due to natural minerals in the water, and the view is absolutely breathtaking in the sunshine.
+Lake Königssee appears enticingly green due to the natural minerals in the water, and the view is breathtaking in the sunshine.

-Soon realising that the monotonously sloping trail is just not going to flatten out, we see a need to produce some walking sticks out of available branches.
-They prove to be useful to stand firm and avoid sliding down with rolling gravel as we work our way upwards.
+Soon realising that the monotonously sloping trail is not going to flatten out, we see a need to produce some walking sticks out of available branches.
+They prove to be helpful to stand firm and avoid sliding down with rolling gravel as we work our way upwards.

-Our ascent is soon challenged by steeper rocks, and we all the time need to pay attention to where to place our feet.
+Our ascent is soon challenged by steeper rocks, and we all the time need to pay attention to where we place our feet.
 Nevertheless, we seem to have opted for the less demanding course.
-We come across a couple of hikers with appropriate climbing equipment who have just tried the nearby vertical natural climbing wall … that is a totally different matter!
-In the distance we spot a few coloured dots on the dark cliff edge – adventurous climbers!
+We come across a couple of hikers with appropriate climbing equipment who have just tried the nearby vertical natural climbing wall … that is a different matter!
+In the distance, we spot a few coloured dots on the dark cliff edge – adventurous climbers!

-After a couple of hours’ ascent and hiking in the Bavarian Alps, we reach the popular Grünsteinhütte.
+After a few hours ascent and hiking in the Bavarian Alps, we reach the popular Grünsteinhütte.
 It is magnificent.
 We take in the most fantastic pure mountain air and an entirely cobalt blue sky.
 Even if it is October, our shorts and T-shirts are now fully justified.
-The temperature is all summer-like – 26 degrees centigrade (79 degrees Fahrenheit), which is far beyond usual October standard.
+The temperature is summer-like – 26 degrees centigrade (79 degrees Fahrenheit), far beyond the usual October standard.
 The icing on the cake is when we treat ourselves to a lightly sparkling black current drink in the café outside Grünsteinhütte.
-From up here we have the most amazing and picturesque view of both Königsee and the mountain peaks of the Bavarian Alps on the other side of the deep valley.
+From up here, we have the most fantastic and picturesque view of both Königsee and the mountain peaks of the Bavarian Alps on the other side of the deep valley.

 3-day itinerary for Berlin